 CAP reviews are one element of the OIG's efforts to ensure that our Nation's veterans receive high quality VA health care services.
-The objectives of the CAP review are to:

-- Conduct recurring evaluations of selected health care facility operations, focusing on patient care quality and the EOC. - Provide crime awareness briefings to increase employee understanding of the potential for program fraud and the requirement to refer suspected criminal activity to the OIG.
+The objective of the CAP review is to conduct recurring evaluations of selected health care facility operations, focusing on patient care quality and the EOC.